-0. General overview
+1. General overview

+1.1.
 Country overview:

 The economic crisis has marked a period of serious economic decline in Spain, reversing the economic expansion that was observed in the receding period.
-In the first quester of 2013 a downturn of - 0.5% GDP was registeredi (total GDP value of € 255 billion).1 Fiscal adjustments policies and the bank system restructuring process have had important consequences on the national demand, counterbalanced by a timid increase in exports.
+In the first quester of 2013 a downturn of - 0.5% GDP was registeredi (total GDP value of € 255 bn).
+Fiscal adjustments policies and the bank system restructuring process have had important consequences on the national demand, counterbalanced by a timid increase in exports.

-Picture 1: Gross Domestic Product (quarter-on-quarter growth rates)
+Figure 1.1 Gross Domestic Product (quarter-on-quarter growth rates)